ctfer-io/chall-manager/webdocs/challmaker-guides/software-development-kit/index.md

 ## Build scenarios

-Fitting the chall-manager scenario API imply inputs and outputs.
+Fitting the chall-manager scenario API imply fitting inputs and outputs models.

-Despite it not being complex, it still requires work, and functionalities or evolutions does not guarantee you easy maintenance: offline compatibility with OCI registry, pre-configured providers, etc.
+Even if easy, it still requires work, and functionalities or evolutions does not guarantee you easy maintenance: offline compatibility with OCI registry, pre-configured providers, etc.

 Indeed, if you are dealing with a chall-manager deployed in a Kubernetes cluster, the `...pulumi.ResourceOption` contains a pre-configured provider such that every Kubernetes resources the scenario will create, they will be deployed in the proper namespace.